-Blackwater events occur naturally but if dissolved oxygen levels drop below critical levels it can cause fish and crustaceans to die.
+Blackwater events occur naturally but when dissolved oxygen levels drop below critical levels it can cause fish and crustaceans to die.
 To report sightings of large numbers of dead or distressed fish contact the 24-hour FISHWATCH hotline on 1800 065 522.

-Blackwater in the River Murray poses no direct public health risk.
-In a small number of people blackwater may cause a skin irritation due to sensitivity to natural organic matter in the water.
+SA Health has advised that blackwater in the River Murray poses no direct public health risk.
+In a small number of people, blackwater may cause a skin irritation due to sensitivity to natural organic matter in the water.
+SA Health does not recommend drinking water direct from the River Murray at any time unless it is treated.

-SA Water have advised that the water quality challenges presented by blackwater can be effectively treated via SA Water's treatment processes and therefore do not currently pose a drinking water quality issue.
+SA Water has advised that the water quality challenges presented by blackwater can be effectively treated via SA Water's treatment processes and therefore do not currently pose a drinking water quality issue.